 Dates for applications submitted in the Spring semester:

-March 21 – Departments submit applications to Office of Graduate Student Services.
+March 21 – Departments submit applications for review by the Director of Graduate Studies.

 April 7 - Students receive notification of admission decision from the Director of Graduate Studies.